The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Build backwards: highest ROI first, even if it’s harder.

-Tyler’s build sequence (based on ROI + dependencies):
+Tyler’s build sequence (based on ROI + dependencies)

 Month 1: Proposals (22.8× ROI)

-Week 1: Audit past 20 winning proposals, extract patterns
+Week 1: Audit past 20 winning proposals, extract patterns.

-Week 2: Build template library (intro, frameworks, case studies, pricing)
+Week 2: Build template library (intro, frameworks, case studies, pricing).

-Week 3: Create AI customization prompts (client research → proposal)
+Week 3: Create AI customization prompts (client research → proposal).

-Week 4: Test with 3 real proposals, refine
+Week 4: Test with 3 real proposals, refine.

-Result: Proposal time 2.5 hours → 35 minutes.
-Freed 15 hours/month immediately.
+Result: Proposal time dropped from 2.5 hours to 35 minutes, freeing 15 hours of founder time every month immediately.

 Month 2: Onboarding (15.5× ROI)

-Week 1: Map current onboarding steps (12 manual touchpoints)
+Week 1: Map current onboarding steps (12 manual touchpoints).

-Week 2: Build automated sequence (welcome video → document checklist → calendar booking)
+Week 2: Build automated sequence (welcome video → document checklist → calendar booking).

-Week 3: Set up tool provisioning (automatic access to Slack, project management, file storage)
+Week 3: Set up tool provisioning (automatic access to Slack, project management, file storage).

-Week 4: Test with 2 new clients, gather feedback
+Week 4: Test with 2 new clients, gather feedback.

 Result: Onboarding time 4 hours → 1 hour per client.
 Freed 18 hours/month.